 Many organisations will turn the above into a simple statement that communicates their overall EVP as part of their larger employer brand, helping people easily answer questions like: what will I get in return for my commitment and skills?
 Why should I work here?
 And why should I stick around?

 Then, you’ll often find organisations turn their EVP into a statement that communicates the biggest selling points.
 Check out this amazing example from HubSpot:

-How to create an employee value proposition with employee feedback
+How to improve and measure your employee value proposition

 2. Mission and values

 Your EVP needs to be a combination of what your people want AND what the organisation wants, meaning there has to be a good alignment between people and organisational mission and goals.
 EVP projects go beyond HR alone; engage all of your stakeholders, from senior leaders to frontline employees, to create something with substance that truly represents your organisation and what it feels like to work there.

 Your EVP is unique to your organisation, so check out as many examples online as you wish, but don’t replicate what others are doing; it won’t work!
 Your EVP makes up part of your wider employer brand and ultimately tells people what makes you great and why they should stick around; so give them something they can’t get anywhere else.